 Dogs & Shopping

-He's a bit snobby, so full of himself he takes absolutely no notice of people, dogs or cats so he's a joy to take out.
-He doesn't moult or shed hair either.
+He's a bit snobby, full of himself.
+He takes absolutely no notice of people, dogs or cats so he's a joy to take out.
+Greyhounds don't smell or shed hair much, the sleep about 20 hours a day.
+He's perfect

 Eddie's too big to fit into my car so we go on the bus to Banbury town centre.
 A typical trip involves getting him weighed and buy dog treats from Crofts, take a walk around the park, then to the pub for lunch at our favourite pub Ye Olde Reindeer in Banbury.